WebberZone/contextual-related-posts/readme.txt

 * Features:
 	* New option to randomize the related posts
+	* New option to limit related posts to the same post type
 	* "Automatically add related posts to" option applies to widgets

 * Bug fixes: